entropicalabs/openqaoa/README.md

 - `openqaoa-pyquil` for Rigetti Pyquil
 - `openqaoa-qiskit` for IBM Qiskit

-The OpenQAOA metapackage allows you to install all OpenQAOA plug-ins together.
+The OpenQAOA metapackage, `openqaoa` allows you to install all OpenQAOA plug-ins together.
 ### Install via PyPI
 You can install the latest version of OpenQAOA directly from PyPI.
 First, create a virtual environment with python3.8, 3.9, 3.10 and then pip install openqaoa with the following command
 ```